dailymotion/react-collider/README.md

 ### Components

-Your components must have a mandatory `getModulePath` static method, which must return a string giving the path to the module, relative to the component path.

 If your component must fetch some data before being rendered, use a `fetchData` static method.
 It must return a promise.

 Example of a simple component: